Josh is the author of Stupidly Simple Raw Food Recipes and editor of the former RawFoodFreedom.net. He has produced more than 100 videos on raw food.

-Brian’s note: I began 10 sentences with targeted words, presented in boldface below, that serve as conversation starters and asked Josh to complete the thoughts in this condensed “interview.”
+Note from Fruit-Powered's Brian Rossiter: I began 10 sentences with targeted words, presented in boldface below, and asked my counterpart to complete the thoughts in this Raw Vegan Transformations: Conversation.

 I never thought I’d go vegan, but I was totally wrong!
 I think most people who go vegan didn’t really plan on it—it just naturally arises as we think about our food choices and learn about nutritional science.
 If veganism was an arbitrary ideal, I don’t think anyone would bother.